ouiliame/dao-de-jing/daodejing.typ

   ]

-  // Process each line in the chapter for line in chapter.children {
+  // Process each line in the chapter
+  // Collect all commentaries for the chapter let chapter-commentaries = ()

+  for line in chapter.children {
     if type(line) == dictionary {
       // Create a container for this line